Bogghead/gdi-core-html-css/README.md

+This is a change for the Git practice example on 2020-02-08

 # CORE  HTML/CSS

 This is the official Girl Develop It Core HTML/CSS curriculum.
 It was developed through the contributions of Pamela Fox, Alexis Goldstein, Erin M. Kidwell, Izzy Johnston, and Jen Myers.